AirKyzzZ/hologram-holoclaw-bot-vs/README.md

 ## 🐳 Running with Docker Compose

-You can start the full system (API, Redis, and Ollama for LLMs) using Docker Compose:
+You can start the full system (API, Redis, PostgreSQL, and Service Agent) using Docker Compose:

 ```bash
 docker compose up --build